thycotic/privman-docs/app-control/policies/bp-event-discovery.md

 Approval and justification policies always generate an event as required for an audit trail.
 These events cannot be subdued.

-Self-elevation, blacklist, and other events on an endpoint triggering UAC are part of the never-ending event discovery process in an organization.
+Self-elevation, deny list, and other events on an endpoint triggering UAC are part of the never-ending event discovery process in an organization.

 ## Best Practices